 Circling back to 2005…

 I had so many stomach issues that I ran into while training for my first couple of marathons.
-Looking back now, I think it probably stemmed from the Advil I was taking before those runs (read about the research on painkillers before running here), but I also don’t think what I was using for fuel was sitting well, either.
+Looking back now, I think it probably stemmed from the Advil I was taking before those runs (read about the research on painkillers before running here), but I also don’t think what I was using for fuel was sitting well, either (or I just needed to take more time to train my stomach which we’ll discuss).

 Back then, there were a couple of gel options with similar ingredients.
 That’s what everyone else used, so I did, too.
 And though those are still popular options that work for many, there’s a lot more to choose from now.